 3. Section 497 is a gender-biased law.
 It restricts a female’s sexual sovereignty but not of a man.

 4. Right to life under Article 21 of the Indian Constitution also includes one’s own way of living until it harms any other person’s life.
 Sexual orientation is one’s own individual choice, and it can’t be treated as a crime.

 5. Any provision or law which strikes or attacks the dignity of a woman can’t be ignored.
 It has to get struck down.
 “The Husband is not the master of the wife.”

 So, the Indian Penal Code no more contains a provision or law of adultery.
-A woman is no more a property of her husband.
+A woman is no more the property of her husband.
 The union of marriage is a bond of soul and togetherness.
-If one dominates over other, there can never be equality in a relationship.
+If one dominates over the other, there can never be equality in a relationship.

 The aggrieved party may always take the path of personal laws for relief.
 They may institute a suit for divorce or cruelty or any other appropriate provision.

 Section 497 of the Indian Penal Code has become history and has set out a precedent that discriminatory laws have no place in a democratic country like India.